[Hybrid Fitness] Why It Works for Software Engineers

 Why This Framework Works for a Dev-Dad Schedule

-- Built-in recovery – Upper → Lower → Rest micro-cycle gives ~72 h before the same tissue is hit again (and you can always drop an extra rest day when life hits).
+- Built-in, flexible recovery — Upper → Lower → Rest micro-cycle gives ~72 hr before the same muscle is hit again (and you can always add an extra rest day when things feel achy).

 Glossary:

-- NEAT = every calorie burned outside formal exercise (e.g. steps, stroller pushes).
+- NEAT = every calorie burned outside formal exercise (e.g. steps, typing on the keyboard).

-- Upper-Lower Split = alternating upper body and lower body training sessions with at least one rest day after each lower body session.
+- Upper-Lower Split = alternating upper body and lower body training sessions with at least one rest day after hitting both.

 Why Other Popular Approaches Didn’t Stick